HeadlessNexus/GlyphAI/readme.md

 ## 🛣️ Roadmap

 Open to suggestions from the community.
-If people enjoy the project, I will sit down and develop more ideas for it.
+If people enjoy the project, we will sit down and develop more ideas for it.

+p.s.
+I will likely make a chrome extension for ease of use, if your interested in that let me know on Twitter :)

 ## 🤝 Community

-I encourage AI researchers to use GlyphAI in their papers to make them more accessible for humans.
+We encourage AI researchers to use GlyphAI in their papers to make them more accessible for humans.
 This system allows testing of techniques like COT (chain of thought), RCI (Respond Criticize Improve),